 After the presentation of the proposal to the faculty, the Director of the Graduate Studies (DGS) will communicate the faculty’s comments to the student.
 If judged unacceptable, the proposal may be revised and resubmitted one time only.

 In the fall of the fourth and fifth years, students writing their theses may participate in an informal series of meetings with faculty members to discuss aspects of dissertation research, writing, and structure.

 Students wishing to write their dissertation in Spanish or Portuguese rather than in English must obtain the prior approval of the DGS, who will consult with the dissertation adviser.
+This practice is now wuite standard in the department.
 If permission is granted, an explanatory letter from the adviser and a formal request by the DGS will then be sent to the Deputy Dean of the Graduate School, who normally approves the request.

 The choice of a dissertation adviser is a matter to be arranged by the student with the faculty member.
-A second reader should then be selected, at the earliest opportunity, by the student, after consultation with the dissertation adviser and the DGS.
+Two additional committee members should then be selected, at the earliest opportunity, by the student, after consultation with the dissertation adviser and the DGS.

 Timely progress on the dissertation is a prerequisite for readmission and for financial aid.
 Before graduate students are hired as preceptors or research assistants by faculty members, their dissertation adviser must agree that such employment will not significantly delay completion of the dissertation.